Adeyera16/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This is a function that allocates memory using malloc
+This is a program that multiplies two positive numbers.